jahrik/ansible-arch-workstation/README.md

 ### dd:

-First go to the Arch website and download the latest .iso file.
+First go to [archlinux downloads](https://www.archlinux.org/download/) and download the latest .iso file.

 Burn it to a cd or memory stick.